-OTTAWA, Feb.
-14, 2018 (GLOBE NEWSWIRE) — Cornerstone Capital Resources Inc. (“Cornerstone” or “the Company”) (TSXV:CGP) (Frankfurt:GWN) (Berlin:GWN) (OTC:CTNXF) is pleased to announce the following update on the upcoming drill program at the Aguinaga prospect at its Cascabel copper-gold porphyry joint venture exploration project in northern Ecuador, in which the Company has a 15% interest financed through to completion of a feasibility study.
+OTTAWA, April 17, 2018 (GLOBE NEWSWIRE) — Cornerstone Capital Resources Inc. (“Cornerstone” or “the Company”) (TSXV:CGP) (Frankfurt:GWN) (Berlin:GWN) (OTC:CTNXF) is pleased to announce the following update on the exploration program at its Cascabel copper-gold porphyry joint venture exploration project in northern Ecuador, in which the Company has a 15% interest financed through to completion of a feasibility study.

 Figures referred to in this news release can be seen in PDF format by accessing the version of this release on the Company’s website (www.cornerstoneresources.com) or by clicking on the link below:

 - Drilling at Alpala continues to extend the high-grade resource along the southwestern margin of the Alpala Central Deposit, as indicated by Hole 42, from which partial assay results have thus far returned 846m @ 1.02 % copper equivalent (“CuEq”1, composed of copper and gold) (from 278m depth, true width “TW” 338m), including 504m @ 1.28 % CuEq (from 620m depth, TW 201m), both open at depth and awaiting remaining assay results.